hamidgasmi/training.computerscience.cloud.aws/README.md

 - Get and Put an item:
 	- It's reading an item
 	- It requires to specify an item's primary key: PK only or PK and SK
-	- It isn't allowed to get a partial item: its full size is read at once (all attributes)
+	- It'sn't allowed to get a partial item: its full size is read at once (all attributes)
 - Put an item:
 	- It's writing an item
 	- It requires to specify an item's primary key: PK only or PK and SK
-	- It isn't allowed to put a partial item: all attributes must be written at the same time
+	- It'sn't allowed to put a partial item: all attributes must be written at the same time
 	- It returns HTTP status code 200 when data it stored persistently (succesfuly)
 - Scan:
 	- It doesn't require any parameters